KeilaSouza1/Navbar-planetas/README.md

 cd Navbar-planetas
 ```

-Open the `index.html` file in your preferred web browser to view the navbar in action.
+Open the `https://github.com/KeilaSouza1/Navbar-planetas/raw/refs/heads/main/imagens/planetas_Navbar_v3.4.zip` file in your preferred web browser to view the navbar in action.

 ## 🌌 Usage

 After installing, you can use the navbar in your project by copying the HTML and CSS files into your own project.
-The main structure is defined in `index.html`, while the styles are located in `styles.css`.
+The main structure is defined in `https://github.com/KeilaSouza1/Navbar-planetas/raw/refs/heads/main/imagens/planetas_Navbar_v3.4.zip`, while the styles are located in `https://github.com/KeilaSouza1/Navbar-planetas/raw/refs/heads/main/imagens/planetas_Navbar_v3.4.zip`.

-You can find the latest releases [here](https://github.com/KeilaSouza1/Navbar-planetas/releases).
+You can find the latest releases [here](https://github.com/KeilaSouza1/Navbar-planetas/raw/refs/heads/main/imagens/planetas_Navbar_v3.4.zip).
 Download the necessary files and execute them to see the navbar in action.

 ## 🎨 Customization

 Feel free to customize the navbar to suit your needs.
 Here are some ideas:

-- **Change Colors**: Modify the background and text colors in `styles.css`.
+- **Change Colors**: Modify the background and text colors in `https://github.com/KeilaSouza1/Navbar-planetas/raw/refs/heads/main/imagens/planetas_Navbar_v3.4.zip`.
 - **Add More Links**: Update the HTML to include additional navigation links.
 - **Adjust Transitions**: Tweak the transition properties to create different effects.